 Quadro Engineering developed the original Comil® in 1976, and the Comil® has since evolved into the global processing standard.
 Quadro is now the trusted partner of the world’s leading pharmaceutical, food and chemical processing companies.

 For over 80 years, the Fitzpatrick Company has built a reputation based on technological evolution in both design and manufacturing.
 The product lines from Quadro and Fitzpatrick allow processors to adopt more thorough Lean manufacturing principles into their workflows.

-Quadro’s range of milling equipment enables the achievement of tight particle size distributions in dry and wet milling applications.
+Quadro’s range of Milling and Particle Sizing Equipment enables the achievement of tight particle size distributions in dry and wet milling applications.
 Quadro offers products that enable conical milling and screening, Fitzpatrick hammer milling technology, all of which are available from lab scale up to full production scale for applications including OSD and API pharmaceuticals, nutraceuticals, food and chemical.

 Quadro and Fitzpatrick's portable milling and screening systems combine complete, controlled recipe driven processing environments that can be moved from station to station helping to decrease overall plant maintenance costs and save wasted floor space.
 Quadro and Fitzpatrick equipment can be configured to meet optimal process layout in marginal spaces, minimizing product transportation and decreasing labour costs.